Lapidary (text)

 Lapidaries are often found in conjunction with herbals, and as part of larger encyclopedic works.
-Belief in the powers of particular types of jewel to achieve effects such as protecting the wearer against diseases or other kinds of harm was strong in the Middle Ages, and explaining these formed much of the material in lapidaries.
+Belief in the powers of particular types of jewel to achieve effects such as protecting the wearer against diseases or other kinds of harm was strong in the Middle Ages, and explanations of these formed much of the material in lapidaries.

-The medieval world had little systematic geological knowledge and found it difficult to distinguish between many stones with similar colors or the same stone found in a variety of colors.
+The medieval world had little systematic geological knowledge, and found it difficult to distinguish between many stones with similar colors or to recognise the same stone found in a variety of colors.

-The objects regarded as "stones" in the classical, medieval Renaissance periods included many now classified as metallic compounds such as cinnabar, hematite, calamine, or organic or fossil substances including pearl, coral, amber, and the mythical lyngurium.
+The objects regarded as "stones" in the classical, medieval Renaissance periods included many substances now classified as metallic compounds, such as cinnabar, hematite, calamine, and organic or fossil substances including pearl, coral, amber, and the mythical lyngurium.

 There were traditions of lapidary texts outside Europe, in the Islamic world as well as East Asia.
-The Chinese tradition was for long essentially concerned with the aesthetic qualities of stones, but by the later Middle Ages were influenced by the classical Western tradition, as transmitted through Islamic texts.
+The Chinese tradition was for long essentially concerned with the aesthetic qualities of stones, but by the later Middle Ages was influenced by the classical Western tradition, as transmitted through Islamic texts.